-Thankfully, Wyze’s pricing model for cloud storage is pretty simple: If you want more than the included 14-day storage, it’ll cost you $1.25 per camera per month.
-This is lower than the industry average, as we typically see cloud storage plans range in cost between $3-$5 (or more) per camera monthly.
+Thankfully, Wyze’s pricing model for cloud storage is pretty simple: if you want more than the included 14 days and more features like person detection and motion tagging, consider a Cam Plus subscription, which will cost you $1.25 per camera per month.
+This is lower than the industry average, as I typically see cloud storage plans range in cost between $3 and $5 (or more) per camera monthly.

 FYI: Another great camera brand we’ve used recently is called Zmodo.
 With Zmodo’s line of cameras and systems, equipment won’t cost you much, though you’ll still pay at least $5 per month for a cloud storage plan.
 At $1.25 per month, Wyze offers an equally generous plan in terms of storage capacity.
 Just something to think about as you compare brands to find the right fit.